I want to start a business but I am broke. Should I do it?

 - What is your “why”?
 If you are serious about starting a business, you must be sure that you are doing it for the right reasons.
 Can you define why you are starting a business?
 Your “why” is what will keep you going when it looks so appealing to give up.
 Your “why” is what gives you purpose.
-One more very important thing about your “why“.
+One more essential thing about your “why.”
 Your personal and business “why” must align.
 If you want a lifestyle where you can work fewer hours, you can’t be happy building a business that requires you to work 80-hour weeks for the next 5-years.

 - What are you passionate about?
 You have to enjoy the business you chose for yourself.
-Passion isn’t everything and it will not guarantee success, but it is a start.
+Passion isn’t everything, and it will not guarantee success, but it is a start.

 - What advice do people ask you?
 There is a good chance that your environment is already giving you clues about what business to start.

 - Are people paying for what you want to sell?
-No amount of enthusiasm will make up for a lack of paying customers.
+No amount of enthusiasm will make up for lack of paying customers.

 - Are there others selling the same or similar products/services?
 Don’t be scared of competition.

 - Who are your competitors, and how many of them are out there?
 Competition is good.
 It means that there is a market there, there is money to be made.